-Ho1: There is no significant relationship between human resource database administration and timeliness of work in telecommunication companies in South-South, Nigeria.
+Ho1: There is no significant relationship between human resource database analytics and timeliness of work in telecommunication companies in South-South, Nigeria.

-Ho2: There is no significant relationship between human resource database administration and achievement of targets in telecommunication companies in South-South, Nigeria.
+Ho2: There is no significant relationship between human resource database analyticsand achievement of targets in telecommunication companies in South-South, Nigeria.

-Ho3: There is no significant relationship between human resource database administration and employee innovativeness in telecommunication companies in South-South, Nigeria.
+Ho3: There is no significant relationship between human resource database analyticsand employee innovativeness in telecommunication companies in South-South, Nigeria.